Zach’s Recorder Recommendations

 Zoom F6

 • This tiny recorder was release several years after its F series siblings.
 It has identical preamps but differs in other important ways.
-At the moment I find it very annoying to use, but it has the best price/performance ratio for this style of recorder.
+At the moment I find it very annoying to use, but it has the best price/performance ratio if you want 32bit recording and > 2 XLR inputs.
 Many people love it.

 • 6 XLR inputs (No 1/4″ or 1/8″ inputs so you’ll need adapters for those).